We know some of our customers faced financial hardships due to COVID-19. We’re thankful we were able to show our support during this time.

 211 is a nationwide service that connects millions of people to help each year.
 They provide a local source of social services available to help with utility bill payment assistance, housing options, food and nutrition programs, support groups, and much more.

-The Low Income Home Energy Assistance Program (LIHEAP) keeps families safe and healthy by helping with energy costs.
-Learn how and where to apply for energy assistance.
+LIHEAP is a federally funded program that keeps families safe and healthy by helping with energy costs.
+Learn how and where to apply for energy assistance here.

 Black Hills Cares helps eligible customers in need pay their Black Hills Energy bills or emergency energy-related expenses.
 The program uses voluntary donations from our customers and employees.